cetic/TSimulus/docs/source/primary/daily.rst

     Mandatory.
 Must be ‘daily’.

 points
     Mandatory.
-Contains the instants in the day, as well as the values associated to these instants.
+Contains the points in time in the day, as well as the values associated to these instants.
     At least three points must be specified.
 If an instant is present several times in the points, only the last declaration of the point associated to this instant will be retained.